neri/maystorm/README.md

 # My OS

-A toy OS written in Rust, one version of which is about 20,000 lines of code and supports multitasking, windows, WebAssembly runtime, and simple applications.
+My first toy OS written in Rust, one version of which is about 20,000 lines of code and supports multitasking, windows, WebAssembly runtime, and simple applications.

 ## Feature

 * A toy OS written in Rust
+* Not a POSIX clone system
 * 64bit OS booting with UEFI
 * Multi-core support for up to 64 cores
 * Support for WebAssembly
-* Not a POSIX clone system

 ## Requirements